trientran/Shopping-List-iOS/README.md

 •	   Add another tab (Favourites) to your application to add a favourite store location (Address) to a list.
 User can add the location via a TextFields to a PickerView or TableView.
 You are required to add a separate class and a database table to store this information (Address details).
 Use the user interface below as a guide.

-## Merits

-•	Sent an Email – This allows a user to send the shopping list to a selected email.
-You can either add a separate tab to the app or modify the order summary (total) tab to incorporate this functionality.
-1 Merit
-•	Delete Update Favourite Store – This functionality allows a user to delete or update favourite store details.
-You can modify the favourite store tab (Address) to incorporate this functionality.
-1 Merit